dalanicolai/zotero-find/README.md

 ## Install
+*Although I expect this package to just work, it is not yet tested on other systems than my own.
+If there is some problem then please message me or open an issue*

 Install in the usual way and set the `zotero-root-dir` variable either via setq in your dot-file or via the customization menu

 ### Spacemacs